-- Houston Financial Community: Local program whose graduates have experience with the valuation and portfolio management skills commonly used in financial services.
+- Houston Financial Community: Local program whose graduates have deep knowledge and practical experience with the financial valuation techniques used widely in the finance profession.

 Elements of the Program

 - Focus is on Finance and related disciplines as they apply to the theory and practice of financial valuation, as well as written and verbal communications skills tailored for financial professionals.

-- Students work in 4 teams as professional staff of a financial services company throughout the entire experience: Cougar Investment Fund, L.L.C., a private investment company.
+- Students work on 4 teams as the professional staff of the Cougar Investment Fund, LLC, a private investment company.
 Students begin as apprentices, then develop to manage all operating decisions of the Fund.

-- Small, select group of students return as “senior managers” and are responsible for leading teams and achieving overall objectives.
+- Small, select group of students return as Senior Portfolio Managers who are responsible for leading new teams in apprenticeship and achieving overall objectives.

 Individuals employed or who wish to be marketable as

-Certificates: You must be a current Bauer graduate (MBA or MS Finance) student to enroll in any of our certificate programs.
+You must be a current Bauer graduate (MBA or MS Finance) student to enroll in this certificate programs.